FanMaker/Turdroidken/README.md

-# FanMaker Swift SDK for iOS App Development
+# FanMaker SDK for Android App Development

 ## About